PoCInnovation/Workshops/p2p/7.Voting-system/README.md

 > 💡 These functions require a wallet address.
 If you've did the previous step correctly, you have account available to use.
 Put one of the private keys in the `.env` file.

-- Code the `winningProposal` function, returning the proposal with the most `voteCount`.
+- Code the `winningProposal` function, returning the proposal id with the most `voteCount`.

 ### ✔️ **Validation**: